OSDeploy/osdworkspace-scripts/README.md

 OSDWorkspace Scripts
-This repository contains scripts that are used to automate the process of creating and managing OSDWorkspace.
+This repository contains scripts that are used to automate the process of creating, and managing OSDWorkspace.
 It is currently being prepared for release and is not yet available to the public.

 OSDWorkspace was created by:
 David Segura